EON: A practical energy-preserving rough diffuse BRDF: Energy-Preserving Oren--Nayar Model (EON)

 The $f^\mathrm{ms}_\mathrm{F}$ term will produce a color shift due to the extra saturation caused by multiple scattering (as shown on objects with different albedos in Figure~\ref{fig:EON_multiple_scattering_color_shift}).
-This is physically reasonable, and in practice the extra saturation is only particularly noticeable in cases with high roughness and high, chromatic albedo.
-For use cases where such a color shift is not artistically desirable, the full EON model can simply be evaluated with $\boldsymbol{\rho}=1$ (i.e., white) and the result multiplied by the artist-specified color.
+This is physically reasonable, and in practice the extra saturation is only particularly noticeable in cases with high roughness and high chromatic albedo.
+For use cases where such a color shift is not artistically desirable, we provide the formulas in Appendix~\ref{sec:albedo_inversion} for inverting the desired albedo to obtain the corresponding $\boldsymbol{\rho}$ parameter required to achieve it.
+Alternatively, the model can simply be evaluated with $\boldsymbol{\rho}=1$ (i.e., white) and the result multiplied by the artist-specified color.

-Listing~\ref{listing:EON} gives a self-contained GLSL implementation of the EON model, where \lstinline{f_EON} returns the BRDF $\mathbf{f}_\mathrm{EON}(\omega_i, \omega_o)$ value, and we also provide a function \lstinline{E_EON} to compute the directional albedo of the EON BRDF (this is useful for example in shading models, such as OpenPBR, which use the albedo to importance sample a choice of lobe).
-The \lstinline{exact} argument selects between an implementation of the full analytical formula and a faster version that uses the approximate fit to the albedo $\hat{E}_\mathrm{F}(\omega_o)$ given by Equation~\ref{FON_albedo_G_approx} (which has fractional error of less than 0.1\% over all directions, as shown in the right panel of Figure~\ref{fig:FON_albedos}).
+Listing~\ref{listing:EON} gives a self-contained GLSL implementation of the EON BRDF (Equation~\ref{EON_brdf}), and we also provide a function to compute the EON albedo (Equation~\ref{EON_albedo}).

 \end{eon}